MILK: The Milk Marketing Board & the 'Milk Crisis'

 Overview

 The Milk Marketing Board (MMB) was established in 1933, at a time when thousands of dairy farmers were struggling financially.
-The purpose of the MMB was to buy, advertise and sell milk: guaranteeing a reasonable price for farmers and finding buyers for every drop of milk produced in the UK.
+The purpose of the MMB was to buy, advertise and sell milk: guaranteeing a reasonable price for farmers and finding buyers for every drop of milk produced in England and Wales for the wholesale market.

 From it’s headquarters at Gigg’s Hill in Thames Ditton and supported by a workforce of 7,000 employees spread further around the country, the MMB maintained stable economic conditions for up to 70,000 independent farms.
 The history of the Milk Marketing Board (MMB) started in the 1930s and ended with its closure in 1994, but its legacy continues into contemporary debates around farming, food production and national commerce.